- Religion and Philosophy»

 - It is part of our priestly ministry.
 (1 Peter 2:5-9)

 - It is a definite sign of life.
 (Psalm 115:17; Isaiah 38:19)

 - It brings us out of depression and stress.

 - It keeps our relationship with God intimate.

-What Happens When We Worship?
+What Happens When People Worship

 Whenever we respond in obedience to the Lord, by our faith we put certain spiritual laws into operation for us.
 Therefore, we can expect certain results in spiritual realms.